stbuehler/exchange-version-check/README.md

 - must be less than 31 days older than a release on a neighbor branch

 Versions are parsed from https://github.com/MicrosoftDocs/OfficeDocs-Exchange/blob/public/Exchange/ExchangeServer/new-features/build-numbers-and-release-dates.md

-Goal: create an icinga/nagios check to run against exchange servers to check their version.